ttlion/sdtDBN/README.md

   - The first value should be the timestep of the child node being considered;
   - The second value should be the name of the attribute of the child node being considered;
   - The remaining values should be given as pairs, where:
-    - The first element of each pair should be the name of the attribute that either must be or cannot be parent of the node specified by the first two values of the line.
+    - The first element of each pair should be the name of the attribute that either must be or cannot be parent of the node specified by the first two values of the line;
     - The second element of each pair should define "how many timesteps is the parent behind the child".
 Rigorously: the distance between the child node's timestep (first value of the line) and the timestep of the parent to which the restriction applies.

-- Each line must have an even number of values (the first two define the child node and each parent node from previous timesteps is defined by a pair of values).
+- Each line must have an even number of values (the first two define the child node and each parent node from previous timesteps is defined by a pair of values);

-- All nodes specified in this file should be valid (the names of the attributes must have been specified in the dynamic attributes' file and the timesteps must be valid timesteps of the sdtDBN to be learned).
+- All nodes specified in this file should be valid (the names of the attributes must have been specified in the dynamic attributes' file and the timesteps must be valid timesteps of the sdtDBN to be learned);

 - The distance between nodes must be an integer value with absolute value between 1 and the Markov lag (including both 1 and the Markov lag).
 This distance can be given as a positive or negative number (the program always uses the absolute value).